-Consider offering items in your online store to add on to the experience as well, such as a “party in a box” kit.
+Consider offering items in your online store to add to the experience as well, such as a “party in a box” kit.
 Your party bookers can select items like birthday hats, noisemakers, decorations, a birthday cake or pizza pie, and/or even a little gift from your redemption center.
-These items can be dropped off or picked up prior to the virtual birthday party celebration to enhance the child’s experience.
+These items can be dropped off or picked up before the virtual birthday party celebration to enhance the child’s experience.

 Do you have anyone on your staff who has a small amount of video editing experience (or, who is willing to try)?
 If so, you could have the option for party bookers to select a curated video montage as part of this virtual birthday party experience.

 Have your guest write down the names of their child’s family and friends, along with their phone numbers and/or email addresses.
 Using this information, your staff can contact what would have been their “guest list” and request they record themselves saying “Happy Birthday!” to the guest of honor and send it to you.
 Your tech-savvy employee can compile these videos into a short montage that can be played during your video call together.

 This is a fabulous way to increase your party booking revenue, and is such a thoughtful keepsake for families to hold onto!

 2. Live Virtual Birthday Party With Family and Friends